Handling a Detection

 - In the list of results, identical cases are grouped under a single entry accompanied by a number and a circled chevron.
 Clicking this chevron causes all the individual cases to be displayed, allowing them to be handled separately.

 - A setting in the General Panel of the Corrector Settings allows you to stop the corrector from automatically ignoring identical cases.
-The Ignore these cases command can then be invoked to batch-ignore a specific group of identical cases.
+The Ignore these cases command can then be invoked to batch-ignore a specific group of identical cases; access this command in the context (right click) menu or in Antidote’s Detections menu.

 Tooltip | Icon | Mouse | Context menu | Keyboard |